bitfielddev/longsword/README.md

 # Contribution rules
 * Put spaces after commas.
-* Spaces after parentheses are optional but not encouraged. (the readability increase is minimal if not none)
+* Spaces after parentheses are optional but not encouraged. (the readability increase is minimal)
 * Do not put code that depends on a binary module or external unincluded library unless it is optional.
 * Prioritize optimization over organization.